Key Points about the latest stimulus:

 How Sentric Can Help

 We keep our clients informed of major legislation changes such as the American Rescue Plan Act.
-Our systems are also equipped to properly track and process the extended Employee Retention Tax Credits and FFCRA-related leave and tax credits.
+Our software is also equipped to properly track and process the extended Employee Retention Tax Credits and FFCRA-related leave and tax credits.

 For more information about how Sentric can help, please contact one of our product experts.